 Online via Microsoft Teams

-This is a closed meetup for employees from Destination AARhus member companies and students at Aarhus University.
+This is a closed event for employees from Destination AARhus member companies and STEM-students at Aarhus University.

 There are 250 seats, which will be distributed by a first-comes-first principle.